limix/CellRegMap/installation.md

 ## Developmental mode

-To use the latest features of CellRegMap you can install the latest version from GitHub by entering
+To use the latest features of CellRegMap you can install the latest version from GitHub by entering:

     git clone https://github.com/limix/CellRegMap.git
     cd CellRegMap